 THINGS TO KNOW WHEN YOU APPLY:

-The Student PIRGs works closely with The Public Interest Network, which operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
+The Student PIRGs work closely with The Public Interest Network, which operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
 Click here for things you should know about our network when you apply.

 Each of the groups that partner with the Student PIRGs is an equal opportunity employer.

-For Los Angeles-based positions: the Student PIRGs will consider for employment qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.
+For Los Angeles-based positions: The Student PIRGs will consider for employment qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.